huggingface/blog/overview-quantization-transformers.md

 - (1) quantize the base model using bitsandbytes
 - (2) fine-tune the adapters
 - (4) merge the trained adapters to the base model
-- (5) quantize the merged model using GPTQ
+- (5) quantize the merged model using GPTQ and use it for deployment

-We hope that this overview will make it easier for everyone to use LLMs in their applications, and we are looking forward to seeing what you will build with it!
+We hope that this overview will make it easier for everyone to use LLMs in their applications and usecases, and we are looking forward to seeing what you will build with it!

 ## Acknowledgements